-Local: Most regulation of the industry thus far has been at the local level, in cities' zoning or administrative codes.
+Local.
+Most regulations of the industry have been at the local level in cities' zoning or administrative codes.
 Types of regulations include:

-Licensing/Registration Requirements: Those who offer their property for short-term use may be required to register and obtain a license from their local government.
-(Examples of local municipalities requiring registration include, Austin, Chicago and San Francisco)
+Licensing/Registration Requirements.
+Those who offer their property for short-term use may be required to register and obtain a license from their local government.
+(Examples of local municipalities requiring registration include Austin, Chicago, and San Francisco)

-Insurance Requirement: Requires host to obtain a certain level of liability insurance for short-term rentals.
+Insurance Requirement.
+Requires host to obtain a certain level of liability insurance for short-term rentals.

-Taxation: Local governments have taxed revenue on short-term rentals.
+Taxation.
+Local governments have taxed revenue on short-term rentals.
+Licensure fees also can be considered a tax on short-term rentals.

-Occupancy Requirements: Regulations requiring the host to live in the unit for a certain number of days out of the year.
+Occupancy Requirements.
+Regulations requiring the host to live in the unit for a certain number of days out of the year.

-Prohibition: Regulations that ban short-term rentals.
-(Examples of local municipalities that prohibit short-term rentals include Anaheim, New York City, Santa Monica and others).
+Prohibition.
+Regulations that ban short-term rentals, either in a specific area or an entire jurisdiction.
+(Examples of local municipalities that prohibit short-term rentals include Anaheim, New York City, Santa Monica, Calif., and others).